Thalmann, Georgia

-Thalmann is a ghost town in Glynn County, Georgia.
+Thalmann is a sparsely populated town in Glynn County, Georgia located along Georgia Highway 32.
+The town consists of several ruined and abandoned buildings, a small baptist church and several residents.

+Images of Thalmann, GA

 History

 Thalmann has been settled since the 18th century.
 Throughout its history, Thalmann has been an important travel route location, serving as a route for soldiers during the American Revolutionary War and later as an early mail system route, then a stagecoach route.

 Decline

 In the 1970s, Thalmann was a vacation destination, known for its wildlife.
 In 1979, a railroad station in the town was rerouted to nearby Jesup, drawing tourist traffic away from the town.
-By 2001, Thalmann has a population of only approximately 50 residents.
+By 2001, Thalmann had a population of only approximately 50 residents.